Dates in Office: 1912-1914

 Henry G. Hayball was born on May 19, 1859 in Chard, England.
 His parents were George Sampson Hayball and Louisa Hancock.
 He married Harriett Parry in about 1880 and Eliza Parsons in 1885 and had one child.
 He settled in Logan, Utah in 1868 and died in Logan on January 4, 1939.

-Mr. Dayball was mayor of Logan City from 1912 to 1914.
+Mr. Hayball was mayor of Logan City from 1912 to 1914.
 He was the first mayor under the commission form of government.
-As mayor, he brought to Logan the first fire engine that was owned and operated by Logan.
+As mayor, he was instrumental in the purchase of the city's first fire engine.

 1. Noble, Warrum, ed.
 "Utah Since Statehood: Historical and Biographical".
 Chicago, Illinois: S.J.
 Clarke Publishing Company, 1919, 4:291-292.